gigiyy/gigiyy.github.io/_posts/2024-02-21-what-is-application.md

 ---
 layout: post
-title: What is application, anyway
+title: what is application, anyway
 categories: software design
 ---